JoeyTatu/MoreGreen/README.md

 #MoreGreen
+Look like you're active on GitHub and make it more green by automating editing and pushing a file to a repo by running a bash script using Cron.
 This is a repo that adds the current date and time to the dates.log via a cron job on an AWS Ubuntu server.

 The AWS Ubuntu instance user is "root".
-You can find out how to use AWS as the root user by clicking [here](https://tecadmin.net/how-to-enable-ssh-as-root-on-aws-ubuntu-instance/).
+You can find out how to access the AWS Ubuntu instance as the root user by clicking [here](https://tecadmin.net/how-to-enable-ssh-as-root-on-aws-ubuntu-instance/).

 Setup:
 1. Create the MoreGreen repo on GitHub.